How To Store

 Step 2 - Preparation

-Step 3 - Choose your preferred Drying Method
+Step 3 – Choice of Drying Method

 It all depends upon your choice.
 Dry the basils as mentioned in the ways above.